fleetdm/fleet/docs/Deploying/Configuration.md

 ##### packaging_s3_region

-AWS S3 Region.
-Leave blank to enable region discovery.
+This is the AWS S3 Region.
+Leave it blank to enable region discovery.

 Minio users must set this to any non-empty value (e.g., `minio`), as Minio does not support region discovery.